How to Measure Residual Time in Tickets and Chat Conversations

 These values can be compared from one month to another to identify improvements or regressions.

-Follow the same steps as the ticket section, but select the Chat tab instead of the Ticket tab to measure residual time.
+Follow the same procedure as in the ticket section, but select the Chat tab instead of the Ticket tab to evaluate chat residual time.

 -